wazuh/wazuh-documentation/source/user-manual/capabilities/log-data-collection/how-it-works.rst

 How it works
 ============

-The below image illustrations how events flow through the Wazuh environment:
+The below image illustrations how events flow through the Wazuh environment.

 .. thumbnail:: ../../../images/manual/log_analysis/log-analysis-flow.png
     :title: Log analysis flow